CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane Existence.

 The Early Origins of Music Festivals

 For music fans, the summer is a time for music festivals.
-There is no shortage of music festivals that are currently taking place.
+There is no shortage of music festivals.
 It should also be noted that music festivals are by no means a new development.

-Back in the 6th century BCE music was featured prominently as part of the Pythian Games.
+Back in the 6th century BCE, music was featured prominently as part of the Pythian Games.
 It should be noted that the artistic and dance competitions predated the athletic portion of the games.
-These competitions would include live music which would feature different musicians playing flutes and Kithara (an ancient Greek string instrument, and at times it may have been accompanied by singing).
-Also during the middle ages music festivals where frequently held as competitions.
+These competitions would include live music, which would feature different musicians playing flutes and Kithara (an ancient Greek string instrument, and at times it may have been accompanied by singing).
+Also, during the middle ages, music festivals were frequently held as competitions.

-During the 20th Century (especially during the 1960s) many of the definitive moments of music and pop cultural were closely linked with music festivals.
+During the 20th Century (especially during the 1960s), many of the defining moments of music and pop culture were closely linked with music festivals.
 Attempts were made to revive some of these festivals, but they generally lack the magic of the original.

-In recent years there have been a number of music festivals worldwide which attract many big names and huge crowds.
+In recent years there have been several music festivals worldwide that attract many big names and huge crowds.

-We will consider a few of the more historically significant festival, both past and present.
+We will talk about a few of the more historically significant festivals, both past and present.